 Insoles are flat cushioned inserts that are placed inside the shoe.
 They are designed to reduce shock, provide support for heels and arches, and absorb moisture and odor.
-In general, they can be very helpful for many people.
+In general, they can be helpful for some people.

 People respond very differently to specific insoles.
 What may work for one person may not work for another.
 Consider the thickness of socks when purchasing insoles to be sure they do not squeeze the toes up against the shoes.
 Insoles can be purchased in athletic and drug stores.
 Shoe stores that specialize in foot problems often sell customized, but more expensive, insoles.
 Most well-known brands of athletic shoes have built-in insoles.